 - Earthquakes, tsunamis, typhoons, and other natural disasters

 The NYK Group collects information in-house and uses external consultants to prevent or avoid the actualization of these risks.
-However, the occurrence of these events could affect the NYK Group’s business operating performance and financial condition.
+However, the occurrence of these events could affect the NYK Group's business performance and financial condition.

 12. Litigation and Other Legal Procedures